BastLeblanc/retail-demo-store/docs/Deployment/getting-started.md

 ### Bucket Permissions

 The default stage script requires the ability to set the resources it uploads to your bucket as public read.
 Note that you do not need to set the bucket up to allow public listing of the resources in the bucket (this is not recommended).

+!!!!
+Note:
+    enable versioning on the S3 bucket (for codepipeline)

 If you plan to enable the automated Personalize campaign creation process at deployment time, you must allow access for Amazon Personalize to your bucket.
 Add the following bucket policy to your staging bucket.